IT services are a critical backbone to the operations and functioning of most every business and organization.

 NS1 has used our advanced support for web design to place a gradient across the status legend top menu, showing how StatusCast really enables customers to tune their status pages to fit with the branding of their existing online media assets.

-NS1 uses the menu item on the right to allow stakeholders to view scheduled maintenance events enabling stakeholders to see upcoming planned infrastructure works that may impact availability, and adjust their workflows and schedules appropriately.
+This NS1 status uses the menu item on the right to allow stakeholders to view scheduled maintenance events enabling stakeholders to see upcoming planned infrastructure works that may impact availability, and adjust their workflows and schedules appropriately.

 Southwest Wisconsin Technical College is a technical college in Fennimore, Wisconsin.
 The college's district includes the area covered by 30 school districts, and enrolls around 1,500 undergraduate students.